 My favorite part of the stretch from Ke’e Beach to Hankapiai Beach is the red rock path and how it contrasts dramatically with the striking blue of the Pacific Ocean far below.
 When you add the vivid greens from the jungle and the deep sky blue into this scene you have vibrant palette painting an incredible scene replicated in few places around the world.

 Finally, we had arrived at the waterfall.
 It is a 300ft booming shower that seems to fall out of the sky into the emerald pool below.
 The water was freezing but most of us jumped in for a dip.
 I explored a small ledge to the left of the ledge, where I was able to snap some photos with an awesome perspective of the amphitheater.
-This is my a truly magical spot and one of the best waterfalls on Kauai.
+This is my a truly magical spot and one of the best waterfalls hikes on Kauai.

 CLICK HERE to read the full blog post about the Hanakapiai Falls Trail